North Carolina Department of Transportation

 The North Carolina Department of Transportation (NCDOT) is responsible for building, repairing, and operating highways, bridges, and other modes of transportation, including ferries in the U.S. state of North Carolina.

 History

 The North Carolina Department of Transportation was formed in 1915 as the State Highway Commission.
+In 1931, the commission was restructured to include a chair and six other members appointed by the governor.
+It also assumed responsibility for the maintenance of all county roads in the state and all inmates of county jails sentenced to over 60 days incarceration.
+In 1933, the agency was merged with the state prison system to form the State Highway and Public Works Commission.

 In 1941 the Department of Motor Vehicles (DMV) was formed under the NCDoT by an act of the General Assembly.
 The Executive Organization Act of 1971 combined the state highway commission and the DMV to form the NC Department of Transportation and Highway Safety.
 In 1979 "Highway Safety" was dropped when the North Carolina State Highway Patrol (NCSHP) was transferred to the North Carolina Department of Crime Control and Public Safety.

 Board of Transportation

 The board governs the department and is the decision-making body.
 Fourteen board members are appointed by the governor, one each from one of the fourteen divisions, and six others appointed by the NC House Speaker and NC Senate Pro-Tempore, representing specific functions of the department that meet once a month.